-Yoga Nidra means yogic sleep or psychic sleep; it can best be described as relaxation with awareness.
-Unlike “passing out” from exhaustion at the end of a hard day – in Yoga Nidra we move into a very relaxed state consciously.
+The practice of Yoga Nidra has been proven to be extremely therapeutic partially due to the fact it can be extremely relaxing.
+In fact Yoga Nidra has been shown to be more rejuvenating than sleep.
+Unlike “passing out” from exhaustion at the end of a hard day; in Yoga Nidra we move into a very relaxed state consciously.
 When we collapse into sleep we do not necessarily release tensions.
 It is possible to be very tense while sleeping, this is why many people clench their teeth, or toss and turn endlessly.
 In the practice of Yoga Nidra we consciously release tensions thus ensuring that our relaxation is more restful, rejuvenating, and effective.

 For many people the most obvious and attractive benefit of Yoga Nidra is stress reduction, and the reversal of the side effects of stress on body and mind.
-I am offering this class on a Friday night because this practice can be a very effective bath for the mind after a work week.
 Yoga Nidra offers a reliable method to commune with and nurture our essence.
 Through this, we can begin to put the movements of the world and our lives in perspective, allowing us to see a bigger picture.